-A NOTHER CURE OF A NINE YEARS' "99, High-street, Lynn.-Sir,-A lady, who had a severe cough for nine years, and could get nothing to allay it, from one box of Dr. Locock's Wafers is enabled to speak more freely, and her cough is cured.
+A NOTHER CURE OF A NINE YEARS' COUGH by DR. LOCOCK'S PULMONIC WAFERS.
+"99, High-street, Lynn.-Sir,-A lady, who had a severe cough for nine years, and could get nothing to allay it, from one box of Dr. Locock's Wafers is enabled to speak more freely, and her cough is cured.
 (Signed) W. Bartle.'
 They have a pleasant taste.
 Price 1s.
 14d., 2s.
 9d., and 11s. per box.
 Sold by all druggists.

-DR. DE JONGH'S LIGHT - BROWN COD LIVER OIL,
+DR. DE JONGH'S LIGHT BROWN COD LIVER OIL

-Prescribed by the most eminent Medical Practitioners as the most speedy and effectual remedy for
+Prescribed by the most eminent Medical Practitioners as

-CONSUMPTION, BRONCHITIS, ASTHMA GOUT, RHEUMATISM, SCIATICA, DIABETES, DISEASES OF THE SKIN, NEURALGIA, RICKETS, INFANTILE WASTING, GENERAL DEBILITY, AND ALL SCRO-FULOUS AFFECTIONS.
+the most speedy and effectual remedy for CONSUMPTION, BRONCHITIS, ASTHMA GOUT, RHEUMATISM, SCIATICA, DIABETES, DISEASES OF THE SKIN, NEURALGIA, RICKETS, INFANTILE WASTING, GENERAL DEBILITY, AND ALL SCRO-FULOUS AFFECTIONS.

-DR. DE JONGH, in recognition of his scientific researches, has received from his Majesty the King of the Belgians the Knighthood of the Order of Lcopold, and the large Gold Medal of Merit; and from his Majesty the King of the Netherlands, a Silver Medal specially struck for the Durnose. purpose.
+DB.
+DE JONGH, in recognition of his scientific researches has received from his Majesty the King of the Belgians the Knighthood of the Order of Leopold, and the large Gold Medal of Merit; and from his Majesty the King of the Netherlands, a Silver Medal specially struck for the purpose.
 Numerous spontaneous testimonials from physicians of European reputation attest that, in innumerable cases where other kinds of Cod Liver Oil had been long and copiously administered with little or no benefit, Dr. DE JONGH'S OIL has produced almost immediate relief, arrested disease, and restored health.

 OPINION OF A. B. GRANVILLE, Esq., M.D., F.R.S.
 Author of "The Spas of Germany," "The Spas of Eng-land," "On Sudden Death," &c. &c.

-"Dr. Granville has used Dr. de Jongh's Light-Brown Cod Liver Oil extensively in his practice, and has found it not Only efficacious, but uniform in its qualities.
+"Dr. Granville has used Dr. de Jongh's Light-Brown Cod Liver Oil extensively in his practice, and has found it not only efficacions, but uniform in its qualities.
 He believes it to be preferable in many respects to Oils sold without the guarantee of such an authority as De Jongh.
-DR. GRAN-WILLE HAS FOUND THAT THIS FARTICULAR KIND PRODUCES THE DESIRED EFFECT IN A SUBTER THE THAN OTHERS THE DESIRED EFFECT IN A SHORTER TIME THAN OTHERS, AND THAT IT DOES NOT CAUSE THE NAUSEA AND INDIGES.
-TION TOO OFTEN CONSEQUENT ON THE ADMINISTRATION OF THE PALE NEWFOUNDLAND OILS.
-The Oil being, more over, much more palatable, Dr. Granville's patients have themselves expressed a preference for Dr. de Jongh's Light-Brown Cod Liver Oil."
+DR. GRAN-VILLE HAS FOUND THAT THIS PARTICULAR KIND PRODUCES THE DESURED EFFECT IN A SHOFTED FUNCTION.
+VILLE HAS FOUND THAT THIS PARTICULAR K IND PRODUCES THE DESIRED EFFECT IN A SHORTER TIME THAN OTHERS, AND THAT IT DOES NOT CAUSE THE NAUSEA AND INDIGES.
+TION TOOOFTEN CONSEQUENT ON THE ADMINISTRATION OF THE PALE NEWFOUNDLAND OILS.
+The Oil being, more Over, much more palatable, Dr. Granville's patients have themselves expressed a preference for Dr. de Jongh's Light-Brown Cod Liver Oil."

 Sold ONLY in IMPERIAL Half-pints, 2s.
 6d.; Pints, 4s.
-9d.; Quarts, 9s.; capsuled and labelled with D.E.
-DE JONGH'S Stampand Signature, WITHOUT WHICH NONE CAN POSSIBLY BE GENUINE, by most respectable Chemists throughout the United Kingdom.
+9d. ieu anu labelleu with DR, DE JONGII's Stamp and Signature, WITHOUTWHICH NONE CAN POSSIBLY BE GENUINE, by most respectable Chemists throughout the United Kingdom.

-FENDERS, STOVES, and FIRE IRONS.
-FENDERS, STOVES, and FIRE IKONS.- Buyers of the above are requested, before finally de-ciding, to visit WILLIAM S. BURTON'S SHOW-ROOMS.
-They contain such an assortment of FEN DERS, STOVES.
-RANGES.
-FIRE IRONS, and GENERAL IRON-MONGERY, as cannot be approached elsewhere, either for variety, novelty, heauty of design, or exquisiteness of workmanship.
-Bright stoves, with bronzed ornaments and two sets of bars.
-44. 14s. to 134.
-13s.; ditto, with ormolu ornaments and two sets of bars, 54.
-5s. to 224.; Bronzed Fenders, complete, with standards, 7s. to 54.
-12s.; Steel Fen-ders, 24.
-15s. to 114.; ditto, with rich ormolu ornaments, 24.
-15s. to 184.; Fire Irons, from 1s.
-9d. the set to 44.
+FENDERS, STOVES, and FIRE IRONS.- Buyers of the above are requested, before finally de-ciding, to visit WILLIAM S. BURTON'S SHOW-ROOMS.
+They contain such an assortment of FENDERS, STOVES, RANGES, FIRE IRONS, and GENERAL IRON-MONGERY, as cannot be approached elsewhere, either for variety, novelty, beauty of design, or exquisiteness of workmanship.
+Bright stoves, with bronzed ornaments and two sets of bars, 4l.
+14s. to 13l.
+13s.; ditto, with ormolu ornaments and two sets of bars, 5l.
+5s. to 22l.; Bronzed Fenders, complete, with standards, 7s. to 5l.
+12s.; Steel Fen-ders, 2l.
+15s. to 11l.; ditto, with rich ormolu ornaments, 2l.
+15s. to 18l.; Fire Irons, from 1s.
+9d. the set to 4l.
 4s.
-21. 15s. to 181.; Fire Irons, from 1s.
-9d. the set to 41.
-4s.
+The BURTON and all other PATENT STOVES, with